MAN-07 Traceability

 Test result missing: The erroneous Test Execution is missing a test result.
 Fix: Open the erroneous Test Execution item in Jira and set the Test result field to the appropriate value.

 Test execution failed: The erroneous Test Execution has failed.
-Fix: Make sure the Test Execution has a Test result value set to either Passed, Passed with Exception, or in case the relevant configuration has been enabled, approve the Test Execution with all relevant approval groups to mark it as Failed (accepted)
+Fix: Make sure the Test Execution has a Test result value set to either Passed, Passed with Exception, or in case the relevant configuration has been enabled, approve the Test Execution with all relevant approval steps to mark it as Failed (accepted)

 3.7.
 Dangling items